patnorris/ZoKrates/README.md

 _This is a proof-of-concept implementation.
 It has not been tested for production._

+# This repo's Contribution

+The contributions made in this repo (and branch) are in the folder zokrates_cli > examples > gadgets (https://github.com/patnorris/ZoKrates/tree/native_merkle_gadget/zokrates_cli/examples/gadgets).

 ## Getting Started

 Have a look at the [documentation](https://zokrates.github.io/) for more information about using ZoKrates.